 - Full inspection.
 The service should include a full visual and point inspection to check all the working parts of your furnace and duct system.
 An experienced service technician should be able to identify any concerns or signs of excessive wear during this review.

 - Lubrication.
-Mechanical equipment needs lubrication to prevent friction between the moving parts.
+Mechanical equipment needs lubrication to prevent friction between the functioning parts.
 Your equipment tune-up should include a complete lubrication.

 - Pilot and gas pressure evaluation.
 As part of your tune-up, changes may be made to the pilot and gas pressure as needed to restore these elements to manufacturer specifications.

 - Filter replacement.
 A comprehensive furnace tune-up should include a common 1” filter replacement with your service.
-Most furnace filters need to be changed at least every three months, which can improve efficiency and prevent operational complications.
+Most furnace filters need to be changed at least every 90 days, which can improve efficiency and prevent operational complications.

 - Written assessment.
-Quality HVAC companies will also give you their analysis in writing or on the receipt with your tune-up, including their professional maintenance proposal for the next 12 months.
-This valuable information can help you determine the current condition of your furnace and what can be done to lower your energy bills.
+Professional HVAC companies will also give you their analysis in writing or on the receipt with your tune-up, including their professional maintenance proposal for the next 12 months.
+This important information can help you determine the current condition of your furnace and how you can lower your energy bills.

 Switch the thermostat to “on” from “auto” to force the fan to function.
-If the fan comes on, power is working correctly, but if it doesn’t, your furnace may not be getting power.
+If the fan comes on, power is working properly, but if it doesn’t, your furnace may not be getting power.

 5. Is the Furnace Switch Working Properly?

-All furnaces have a power switch (that resembles a light switch) either on the furnace or on a wall close by.
-Flip the switch and wait a few minutes to see if the furnace starts working.
-Also make sure all access panels and doors on the furnace are completely closed.
+All furnaces have a power switch (that resembles a light switch) either on the furnace or on a nearby wall.
+Flip the switch and wait a few minutes to see if it turns the furnace on.
+Also check to see if all access panels and doors on the furnace are completely closed.